 - To assess nerve damage following an injury.

-- To check for damage to nerves, caused by conditions such as diabetes.
+- To check for damage to nerves caused by certain conditions (peripheral neuropathy).

-- To check for 'trapped' nerves - conditions such as carpal tunnel syndrome or tarsal tunnel syndrome.
+- To check for 'trapped' nerves - conditions such as carpal tunnel syndrome.

 Suffer from migraines?

 Book an appointment today to see what treatment options are available near you

 Very small electrical shocks made by a machine are used to mimic the electrical pulses made by nerves.
 By attaching a small device that is able to detect electricity or supply electricity (an electrode) to the skin, the nerve can be stimulated with a very small electrical pulse.
 If the nerve is attached to a muscle, the muscle will contract in response to the electrical signal.